 - 5 cups peanut oil for frying

 - 2 tbsp. sharp cheddar (shredded)

 - 1 tbsp. spiced apples

 First, make the Southern fried pork chop.
-After you pound out the pork, place it in a zip lock back and cover it with buttermilk.
+After you pound out the pork, place it in a ziplock bag and cover it with buttermilk.
 Allow to sit for at least an hour.

-Once the pork has marinated, fill a cast iron skillet with oil and heat to 360 degrees.
+Once the pork has marinated, fill a cast iron skillet with oil and heat to 360 F.